-Manuel Antonio National Park is a small National Park in the Central Pacific Conservation Area located on the Pacific coast of Costa Rica, just south of the city of Quepos, Puntarenas.
+Manuel Antonio National Park is a small National Park in the Central Pacific Conservation Area located in the Central Pacific Coast region of Costa Rica, just south of Quepos, in the province of Puntarenas.

-Established in 1972 with a land area of 1,983 ha (4,900 acres), which is the smallest of any Costa Rican national park, it is the destination for as many as 150,000 visitors annually.
+Established in 1972 with a land area of 1,983 ha (4,900 acres), the smallest of any Costa Rican national park, it is the destination for as many as 150,000 visitors annually.

 It is located in a tropical forest.
 Principal habitats are primary forest, secondary forest, mangrove swamps, lagoons and beach vegetation.

-Cathedral Point, with its forest topped cliffs, was once an island but is now connected to the coast by a thin strip of island.
-This land bridge now forms the spine separating the park's two most popular beaches, Playa Espadilla Sur and Playa Manuel Antonio.
+Cathedral Point was once an island with its forest-topped cliffs but is now connected to the coast by a thin strip of land.
+This land bridge now forms the spine separating the park's two most popular beaches: Playa Espadilla Sur and Playa Manuel Antonio.

 The southern-facing beach, Playa Manuel Antonio, is a picturesque half-mile-long, white sand crescent bisecting deep green foliage to one side and a private, secluded cove to the other.

-Although Manuel Antonio National Park is Costa Rica's smallest national park, the diversity of wildlife in its 6.83 sq km (3 sq mi) is in a class of its own with 109 species of mammals and 184 species of birds.
+Although Manuel Antonio National Park is Costa Rica's smallest national park, the diversity of wildlife in its 6.83 sq km (3 sq mi) is significant, with 109 species of mammals and 184 species of birds.